 Allow control over property that has been safely and legally possessed, in some cases for many decades by individually vetted and licensed Canadians.

 Entirely eliminate a significant and open-ended unfunded liability at a time where Canada can least afford it.
-Given the current economic pressures, a program with potential cost escalation of this magnitude and data driven evidence that shows it will not achieve any material impact to public safety, presents an significant negative risk to the reputation and legacy of the current Canadian government.
+Given the current economic pressures, a program with potential cost escalation of this magnitude and data driven evidence that shows it will not achieve any material impact to public safety, presents a significant negative risk to the reputation and legacy of the current Canadian government.

 Entirely eliminate sidetracking countless law enforcement resources across an immense geography during a time of unprecedented criminal violence in Canada.
 This is about directing the limited law enforcement resources available to the real problem of illegal firearm smuggling and the criminals that use them.